There has never been a more difficult time to be a business leader.

 Or what about calendar management?
 Are you still juggling that?
-Handing that over to my assistant Matt, has had numerous benefits, not least that I can maintain a brand of being happy to meet with everyone.
-My replies to requests to meet or take a call are always enthusiastic but emphatic that they should deal with Matt as he will kill me if I start messing with my calendar, because he has so much pencilled in.
-I copy him into my reply and under the signature, I place a number between 1-5.
+Handing that over to my assistant Fran has had numerous benefits, not least that I can maintain a brand of being happy to meet with everyone.
+My replies to requests to meet or take a call are always enthusiastic but emphatic that they should deal with Fran as she will kill me if I start messing with my calendar, because she has so much pencilled in.
+I copy her into my reply and under the signature, I place a number between 1-5.
 If it’s a one, we will probably speak within the hour.
 If it’s a five, it will be a cold day in hell before we speak.
 It’s a joy!
-No more negotiating when we might talk, how important it is, what you need etc. Matt deals with all of it.
+No more negotiating when we might talk, how important it is, what you need etc. Fran deals with all of it.

 In this current situation, all emails, call requests and meetings should be going through your assistant.
 It will free up not only your time but your brain to deal with what’s important.